nishat-1998/PLUMBER-MAMA-CLIENT/README.md

 # PLUMBER MAMA WEB APP

-A Single page service app where people are able to select plumber service in their book service and more with their information to Dashboard.
+This is a full-stack website for a Plumber service.
+If a person wants to able to service this site, he/she can book their services and also can buy packages via the online payment system.

 [LIVE WEBSITE](https://plumber-bd.web.app/) | [Live API Server](https://peaceful-harbor-44348.herokuapp.com/)